An Exhibition of George and Mira Nakashima Furniture

 Exhibit also open during The Antique American Indian Art Show Location: El Museo Cultural de Santa Fe

-Santa Fe's first-ever major presentation of the Nakashimas’ work, An Exhibition of George and Mira Nakashima Furniture, will be curated by Mira from her own personal collection and those of Hunt Modern, Santa Fe; Four Winds Gallery, Pittsburgh; and a major private collector, George Fischler, Phoenix.
-The special exhibit, including more than 20 large and small tables, chairs desks and objects, will be mounted as a part of the Objects of Art Show, Opening August 9, in the main gallery of El Museo Cultural on the Railyard.
+Santa Fe's first-ever major presentation of the Nakashimas’ work, An Exhibition of George and Mira Nakashima Furniture, will be curated by Mira from her own personal collection and those of Hunt Modern, Santa Fe and Four Winds Gallery, Pittsburgh.
+The special exhibit, including more than 20 large and small tables, chairs desks and objects, will be mounted as a part of the Objects of Art Show, Opening August 9, in the main gallery of El Museo Cultural, who is co-hosting this exhibit.
 Some of the works shown will be for sale and Mira Nakashima will both design the special exhibit and be present to visit with collectors at the show.

 Born in Spokane Washington to immigrant parents in 1905, George Nakashima grew up in the forests of the Olympic Peninsula.
 Today considered one of the 20th century’s most important and influential designers, he was educated in architecture at the University of Washington and MIT.
 But what informed his work was the rigor and precision of an ancient Japanese aesthetic and the naturalistic spiritualism of Zen Buddhism.
 While a contemporary of Ray and Charles Eames and regular visitor to their National Design Institute in India, Nakashima did not embrace the materials of industrial modernism.
 Instead, he worked, almost exclusively in wood, choosing to emphasize, rather than alter, its natural shapes and colors and to create hand crafted, rather than manufactured, furniture.
 It was a pathway that eventually brought him to New Mexico.